raffadella/bib.py/README.md

 * **bib.py** destination.bib **-rename**

   Files indicated in **file** fields and PDF files given as command line arguments are renamed to match the AYC (author-year-character) key which, as already mentioned, is used as default basename.
-If the AYC is 'surname2010x' and the **file** field contains 'whatever.pdf', then all files starting with 'whatever' are renamed: 'whatever.pdf', 'whatever.txt', 'whatever-SI.doc' and 'whatever-01.dat' become 'surname2010x.pdf', 'surname2010x.txt', 'surname2010x-SI.doc' and 'surname2010x-01.dat'.
+If the AYC is 'surname2010x' and the **file** field contains 'whatever.pdf', then all files starting with 'whatever' are renamed: 'whatever.pdf', 'whatever.txt' and 'whatever-01.dat' become 'surname2010x.pdf', 'surname2010x.txt' and 'surname2010x-01.dat'.

 * **bib.py** destination.bib text-file